 Teacher exchanges gives students the opportunity to be taught by foreign teachers from an international perspective.
 Both the Swedish and foreign teachers are to teach at undergraduate or graduate level.
 Teacher exchange involves close collaboration with the host institution's teachers for knowledge and experiences to be spread between the institutions and enrich the teaching in each country.
 Teacher exchange should also provide a basis for student exchanges.
 This may involve, for example to ensure the quality and clarify how courses can credited.
 A teacher exchange involves three to eight weeks and participants can apply for funding for travel and subsistence.
 Teachers can also receive funding for a two-week language course before their stay abroad.

-Student exchange should give students from Sweden and developing countries a meritorious academic education, international experience and understanding of other cultures.
+Student exchange should give students from Sweden and low and middle income countries a meritorious academic education, international experience and understanding of other cultures.
 Exchange refers to full-time studies for one to two semesters and will be credited after returning home.
 The requirement is that students will have studied at university level for at least one year prior to departure.
 Student exchanges are given scholarships to cover the additional costs during their stay abroad.

 When a cooperation have received funding for at least three years it is possible to carry out evaluation trips.
 The aim is to jointly monitor and evaluate the cooperation, both from an academic and from an administrative perspective.
 Evaluation trip is an opportunity to develop and assure the quality of the cooperation.
 For evaluation trips a lump sum to cover travel and living expenses for one week is given.